 The Hard Bargain Players Advisory Council

-David Thomas, Artistic Director
+David Thomas, Managing Director

 Theater in the Woods is an outdoor amphitheater and the Hard Bargain Players perform rain or shine.
 Shows are only canceled in the event of severe weather conditions.
 There is limited covered seating and umbrellas are encouraged.
 Comfortable clothing and bug spray are also highly recommended.